westover/westover.github.io/resume.md

 *April 2015 - April 2016 (1 year 1 month)*
 - Involved in large-scale distributed systems efforts.
 - Spearheaded a project using Apache Storm for stream processing to conduct real-time and batch analytics for the company's mapping fleet.
+- Launched new python based microservices built using tornado for serving the data processed by our python based nodes in our Storm cluster as well as managing our batch workflow on Storm

 ### SkilledUp
 **Senior Python Engineer**